OSE/ceb-controller/README.md

 The code is in CEBManual (even though it is automatic, it also allows for manual control)

+the board directory has the necessary details to build a controller board that this code runs on.

 --------------------------------------------------------------------------------------

 ### Part of the [Global Village Construction Set](http://opensourceecology.org/gvcs.php)